Jathusan19/Job-portal/README.md

      ```

 3. **Setup database**:
-   - Create a MySQL database and configure the connection settings in the backend `.env` file.
+   - Create a Mongodb database and configure the connection settings in the backend `.env` file.

 4. **Run the application**:
    - For the backend: